DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

       + Level 2
       + Power: Creature Connection
    - Tags: Companion
+- Name: Cunning
+   - Description: You're sharper than the rest when you take your time.
+   - Resource: Simple
+   - Mechanic: Choose one Ability.
+On turns when you only make 1 action using a Skill under that ability, add 1 to the relevant check.
+This does not add to contested checks initiated by another character.
+   - Prerequisites:
+   - Tags:
 - Name: Fated Connection
    - Description: Your Power towards a chosen suit has increased in strength.
 You can now control Fate when drawing a card from this suit.
    - Resource: Major